 Here’s how to host multiple sites on your EC2 instance running the Amazon Linux AMI.
-You might want to host different websites on a single instance, or perhaps just different subdomains, i.e., “subdomain.yoursite.com” (this is what I wanted to do).
+Remember to make a backup of your instance before proceeding.

 Assign a Static IP Address